Sir Richard Rees, 2nd Baronet: Life

+When the Spanish Civil War broke out in 1936 Rees joined the Spanish Medical Aid Committee, formed to send medical help to the Republicans fighting Franco.
+As one of the first to volunteer, he became a member of the British Medical Unit (BMU) and was sent to Catalonia to drive ambulances.
+As he recalled:

+"I arrived in Barcelona in April 1937 in a mixed state of exaltation and despair and wearing a brand-new ambulance driver's outfit in which a cynical friend in London had pretended to mistake me for one of Hitler's Brownshirts.
+My exaltation sprang from the thought that I was preparing to risk my life for socialism, or the European working class, or something, and my despair from a more down-to-earth appreciation of my motives."

-In the Spanish Civil War he drove ambulances in Catalonia.
-He initially worked with the National Joint Committee for Spanish Relief (NJC) and then the Quakers.
-Rees worked closely with the NJC, travelling to Mexico in June 1939 as the NJC's delegate to meet the SS Sinaia an oceanliner co-chartered by the NJC to send sixteen hundred Spanish refugees from the camps in France to resettle in Mexico.
+Even his "exaltation" turned into disillusion once Communist activists led by Alexander Tudor-Hart took over the operation, and wary of being thought of as a "Communist stooge" Rees resigned from the BMU and instead joined the Quakers' Spanish relief organisation.
+He also worked closely with the National Joint Committee for Spanish Relief (NJC), travelling to Mexico in June 1939 as the NJC's delegate to meet the SS Sinaia, an oceanliner co-chartered by the NJC to send sixteen hundred Spanish refugees from the camps in France to resettle in Mexico.

 During World War II, Rees served in the Royal Naval Volunteer Reserve (RNVR).
 His service included an attachment to the French Navy from 1943, serving as a Liaison Officer (LO) on board ships of the newly-integrated Mediterranean Fleet, with whom he was awarded the Croix de Guerre.

 As well as writing several books, he translated the works of Simone Weil and was the literary executor of George Orwell and R. H. Tawney.
 In addition to writing, he was a painter, exhibiting at the Royal Academy.